ThisIsMyGithubRepo/Guppy/README.md

 I have no idea how I should distribute this - maybe send a hint my way?
 You can obviously download the source and build it, if you have VSStudio.

-You can also download [Guppy.zip] and inside you'll find a single-file-exe built for Win x64 .Net 3.1, that migh run for you?
+You can also download [Guppy.zip][exe-link] and inside you'll find a single-file-exe built for Win x64 .Net 3.1, that migh run for you?
 Runs for me.
 I have no idea how to make you feel even remotely safe about downloading and running a random exe from the internet.

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements